xiaochen201807/android-docker-cli/README.md

 # Check dependencies
 curl --version && tar --version && proot --version

-# Verbose logging
+# Use verbose logging for more details
-python proot_runner.py -v alpine:latest

-# Clear cache and retry
-python proot_runner.py --clear-cache all
+docker --verbose run alpine:latest
 ```

 ## Limitations

-- Based on proot, not full containerization (no process/network isolation)
+- Based on `proot`, not full containerization (no kernel-level process or network isolation).
-- Some system calls may not be supported
+- Some system calls may not be supported.
-- Performance is lower compared to native Docker
+- Performance is lower compared to native Docker.

 ## License